Pearlism/SpotPearl/README.md

 <h1>Disclaimer</h1>

- SpotX is a modified version of the official Spotify client, provided as an evaluation version, you use it at your own risk.
+ SpotPearl is a modified version of the official Spotify client, provided as an evaluation version, you use it at your own risk.